BluestoneInstitute/training_R_programming/README.md

 ## Tidy Data
-To be useful, data must be structured to facilitate analysis.
+Data must be structured to facilitate analysis to be useful.
 Unfortunately, data are rarely, if ever, provided in a form that is analysis ready.
 By [some estimates](https://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html), data analysts spend between 50% and 80% of their time in the Import and Tidying phases.
-Often, one dataset will need to be combined with multiple other datasets before an analysis can begin.
-Moreover, new variables will need to be created or formats will need to be changed prior to performing analyses.
-Data may also be missing or wrong.
-These all have severe implications for the results of an analysis.
-As the old addage goes --  _Garbage In, Garbage Out_.

 The term "Tidy Data" comes from a [paper by Hadley Wickham](https://vita.had.co.nz/papers/tidy-data.pdf) (author of multiple R packages and creator of the [Tidyverse](https://www.tidyverse.org/packages/)).
 According to Wickham, there are generally four types of transformations needed to convert messy data to Tidy data:
 * Filter:  subsetting or removing observations based on some condition.
 * Transform:  adding or modifying variables
 * Aggregate:  collapsing multiple values into a single value (e.g., by summing or taking means).
 * Sort:  changing the order of observations.

 The Tidyverse is a collection of R packages intended to make the task of Tidying simple.
-The main packages used are tidyr, dplyr, stringr, lubridate, and magrittr.
+The main packages used are **tidyr**, **dplyr**, **stringr**, **lubridate**, and **magrittr**.
+Included below are a collection of short videos that introduce the tidyr and dplyr packages.
+As an optional alternative, a 3 hour video workshop [(Data Wrangling with R and the Tidyverse)](https://www.youtube.com/watch?v=CnY5Y5ANnjE&t=3416s) on the tidyverse is also available.

+Cheatsheets for [tidyr](https://raw.githubusercontent.com/rstudio/cheatsheets/main/tidyr.pdf), [dplyr](https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-transformation.pdf), [stringr](https://raw.githubusercontent.com/rstudio/cheatsheets/main/strings.pdf), and [lubridate](https://raw.githubusercontent.com/rstudio/cheatsheets/main/lubridate.pdf) can be used as a quick reference.

+* data.table()

 Base R also includes functions for data transformation.
 These are typically part of data.table.

 ### Videos

 * [Missing Data in R (12:51)](https://youtu.be/hLYAno2r9O4)

-* Tidyr Package
+* **tidyr** Package
   * [Reshaping Data with tidyr (19:10)](https://www.youtube.com/watch?v=JKM4Xu7FAF8) - This video focuses on the functions **pivot_longer()**, **pivot_wider()**, **unite()**, and  **separate()**  pivot_longer() and pivot_wider are used to transpose data.
 Previous versions of Tidyr used the functions gather() and spread() to transpose data.
 You may run across gather() and spread() functions online even though they have been replaced.
-* Dplyr Package
+* **dplyr** Package
   * [Join Data with dplyr (9:07)](https://www.youtube.com/watch?v=Yg-pNqzDuN4) - Joining datasets is another aspect of the dplyr package.
 A Venn diagram may be more intuitive than the tables used in the video (conceptually the diagram and tabular represenations are the same):
 <p align="center">
   <img src="https://tavareshugo.github.io/r-intro-tidyverse-gapminder/fig/07-dplyr_joins.svg" alt="Venn Diagram of Joins" width = "300" height="auto">